 2.excellent product. works good and its simple to use. thanks.

 3. Cool priborchik measures current voltage of the battery and the percentage of charge.

 4. Really the best product. easy to use, comfortable, the quality. tested several batteries. super.

 5.The BT-100 Pro is very useful for the Battery testing.Accurate, easy, useful and includes Turkish language.

-3-4 working days, To help you clearance we will help declare a lower price on the invoice to help clearance.
+3-5 working days, To help you clearance we will help declare a lower price on the invoice to help clearance, but you have to pay the tax yourself.
 If address is remote area, you need pay remote freight or we will ship by Normal Post or Yanwen/EMS/Aramex Express.Yanwen Express:

 5-10 working days, usually No Tax for European Countries or Remote Area .
 The tax was pre-paid, when package reached, there's no tax no extra fee for customers.